Robbie Stuart

-Robert Locksdale "Robbie" Stuart (born 9 January 1948) is a former New Zealand rugby union player.
+Robert Locksdale Stuart (9 January 1948 – 26 June 2025) was a New Zealand rugby union player.
 A lock, Stuart represented Hawke's Bay at a provincial level, and was a member of the New Zealand national side, the All Blacks, on their 1977 tour of Italy and France.
 He played six matches for the All Blacks including one international, and captained the team in two matches against French selections.

+Stuart played for Hawke's Bay until 1980, including a record 84 matches as captain.
+He coached the team from 1984 to 1985 and, in 2018, was inducted into the Central Hawke's Bay Sports Hall of Fame.

+Stuart died on 26 June 2025, at the age of 77.